anatolieGhebea/domoticNodeServer/README.md

 # domoticNodeServer
-This repository hold a banch of code snippets for a domotic (nodejs) server run by raspberry pi 3
+This repository holds a bunch of code snippets for a domotic (nodejs) server run by raspberry pi 3